Process a pay run

 Selecting workers

-Uncheck or check the box by any worker name to select which workers are to be included in this pay run.
+Check the box by any worker name to select which workers are to be included in this pay run.
+Check the top box to select/deselect all.
 Pay run totals automatically update as you select workers.

-In the below example, because only Fabian is selected, you see that it says, "Worker (1 of 3 selected)" at the top of the list of workers, and that the run totals in the upper right confirm that only one worker is included in this run.
+In the below example, because only Matthew is selected, you'll see, "Worker (1 of 5 selected)" at the top of the list of workers.
+You'll also find the run totals in the upper right have updated to reflect this.

 You can deselect all, to then select only a few workers from a long list.